swarajjogi/swarajjogi/README.md

-<h1> Hi i am Swaraj, Working at Veracity software as an Backend Developer intern
+<h1> Hi i am Swaraj, Working at Veracity software as an Developer intern
 </h1>